iknowjason/sagemaker-ai-playground/README.md

 # Details and Usage

+The primary way to interact with your AI playground is through the SageMaker Jupyter Notebook.

+1. Run terraform output to get the notebook_instance_url.

+2. Open this URL in your browser.
+This will take you to the JupyterLab interface running on your notebook instance.

+3. Inside the file browser, you will see a folder named cisco-foundation-notebooks.
+This contains the pre-loaded examples ready for you to run.

 # License
 This project is licensed under the MIT License, which allows for reuse and modification with attribution.
 See the LICENSE file for details.
 All included third-party tools and libraries maintain their respective licenses.
 Enjoy your AI playground responsibly!